 Instructions:

-- Combine all ingredients in a spray bottle and shake well.
+- Mix ingredients in a spray bottle.

 What About Disinfection?